alex-y-su/be-calm/bmad-core/tasks/research-domain-context.md

    - "What is your level of familiarity with this domain?
 (Novice/Intermediate/Expert)"
    - This helps calibrate research depth

-4. **Specific Interests** (optional)
+4. **Specific Business Interests** (optional)
-   - "Are there specific methodologies, roles, or processes you want to ensure are covered?"
+   - "Are there specific business methodologies, market challenges, compliance areas, or industry frameworks you want to ensure are covered?"

 **Store responses for use in research queries.**